Ike Taylor: College career

 Taylor attended college at University of Louisiana at Lafayette where he majored in psychology, but he was academically ineligible to play football his first two years.
 He joined the football team as a walk on in 2001, earning a scholarship prior to the season.
 In his first season, he played tailback and special teams and returned kicks.

 Prior to his senior season, Taylor asked to be moved to cornerback.
 He started the season at the right cornerback spot and recorded 46 tackles, eight passes defensed and two forced fumbles.
 In four games, he did not allow an opponent to catch a ball.
-Among his college teammates was Charles Tillman who was drafted by the Chicago Bears.
+Among his college teammates was Charles Tillman who was selected by the Chicago Bears.